Jaimilit/beyond-the-barbell/README.md

 * To be able to view products, memberships, read reviews, contact us, & subscribe with us
 * To be able to search and sort products easily
 * To be able to create an account and log out of a user account
-* To be able to purchase products, memberships, write reviews, contact us, & subscribe
+* To be able to purchase products, memberships, contact us, & subscribe with us
+* To be able to join a competition and delete it
+* To be able to write a review for a personal trainer, edit, & delete that review
 * To be able to receive confirmation of my actions via messages
 * To be able to pay via stripe service and receive free shipping if over 50 Euro
 * See link to facebook page in footer